AdoptNeed.com

 • Our Office

-We are a Georgia law firm.
+• Also, we are a Georgia law firm.
 We can only represent Georgia clients, and Georgia law limits the role attorneys can play in adoption, but this site is meant to help anyone understand adoption in the U.S.

 < < < Home > > > < < < Match > > > < < < Emotions > > > < < < Legal > > > < < < Resources > > >